 The first step in preparing for the Law School Fair is to make sure your resume is complete and up-to-date.

-- Check that the basics are accurate: graduation date, school year, major, GPA and work authorization. - Add your courses, skills, interests, and any previous work experience.
+Check that the basics are accurate: graduation date, school year, major, and GPA.
+Add your courses, skills, interests, relevant co-curricular experiences, and any work experience.